 In this report, a doctor provides a medical opinion about your disability and whether it’s service-connected, as well as information about your mental ability to handle money.
 Additionally, the VA may also look at the results of your regular doctor visits to determine your ability to handle VA benefits.
 Usually, it’s the C&P examiner who brings up the issue of incompetence—often during an exam where a veteran is looking for an increase in his rating for a mental condition.

 While it’s usually up to the VA rater who reviews the case to make the determination of incompetence, the rater most often agrees with the opinion of the examiner.

-The experienced legal team at Cuddigan Law recognizes and respects the sacrifices veterans have made to protect this country.
+The experienced VA Disability Lawyers at Cuddigan Law recognizes and respects the sacrifices veterans have made to protect this country.
 They understand that PTSD or any mental illness is a debilitating condition that can severely and negatively impact a veteran’s life.